NESTCollaboration/nest/README.md

 <a name="usermod"></a>
 ### Other User-Modifiable Parameters

-* **NuisParam**: an array currently located in line 43 of testNEST.cpp.
+* **NuisParam**: an array currently located in line 43 of execNEST.cpp.
 	These change the mean light and charge yields of nuclear recoils (separately) as E-independent multiplicative factors.

 <a name="timing"></a>
 ### Running with Pulse Timing

 In include/NEST/analysis.hh, the **useTiming** flag allows users to get S1 and S2 photon arrival times for each simulated event. useTiming=0 (default) will not return timing info.
-If verbosity=true and useTiming=1, running testNEST will create a file called
+If verbosity=true and useTiming=1, running execNEST will create a file called
 "photon_times.txt" in the user's build directory with S1 and S2 top/bottom PMT arrival times for each event.
 If useTiming=2, approximated e-trains will be included for the output events.